 University Housing Dining & Culinary Services offers a variety of fresh, healthy, made-from-scratch options in multiple all-you-care-to-eat locations across campus.
 Have a dietary need or food allergy?
 We have a registered dietitian on staff who can provide allergy-friendly menus.

-Students living in University Residence Halls for the 2023 Summer Term can choose to purchase a Summer Block Meal Plan.
-Explore the meal plan option to see if it is right for you:
+Students living in University Residence Halls for summer term can choose to purchase a summer block meal plan, however, it is not a requirement.
+Explore the meal plan option below to see if it is right for you.

 Summer Block Meal Plan